MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 ### Manage external user profiles

 External user profiles are based on phone numbers.
 You can add the name and phone numbers of people outside your organization and they'll be invited to communicate with people in your organization by using Teams on their mobile device.
-If they don't have Teams installed, they will receive a link to install it the first time they are contacted by someone in your organization.
+If they don't have Teams installed, they will receive a link to install it via SMS.
 Once they have created a Teams account, they can also use Teams on the desktop.

 When a profile is added for someone outside you're organization, they're notified and can choose to allow or block the connection.
 Once the external user accepts the invitation, your users can search for external profiles by name or phone number and communicate with them using chat in Teams.